ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 # Introduction

-This document describes an instantiation of Prio, a cryptosystem system designed by Henry Corrigan-Gibbs and others [GB17, BGG+19] that allows for privacy-preserving computation of statistics over sensitive user data.
-It works by distributing the computation over a set of servers in such a way that, as long as at least one server executes the protocol honestly, no input is ever seen in the clear.
+This document describes a framework for specifying protocols for privacy-preserving data-aggregation.
+Each protocol is executed by a large set of clients and a small set of servers.
+The servers' goal is to compute some aggregate statistic over the clients' inputs without learning the inputs themselves.
+This is made possible by distributing the computation among the servers in such a way that, as long as at least one of them executes the protocol honestly, no input is ever seen in the clear by any server.

-The goal of this document is to specify a protocol for executing Prio computations among a set of servers.
-We begin in {{overview}} with an overview of the protocol and a brief introduction cryptographic techniques underlying Prio.
-In the next section ({{security-requirements}}) we enumerate the security goals and non-goals of our protocol.
-In section {{operational-requirements}} we list the use cases our system needs to support, how it is configured, and any other operational constraints for the protocol.
-In {{protocol}} we specify the protocol itself.

 ## DISCLAIMER